pajtai/WikiBuddy/README.md

 ### Installing:

-Basically, clone your wiki, clone this, point this to your wiki, pull from your wiki, run `main.rb`, and push the changes back to your wiki.
+Basically, clone your wiki, clone this, and point this to your wiki.

 * Clone your GitHub Wiki repository onto the disk that will house WikiBuddy.
 * Clone this repository and modify `Constants.rb`, so that the `WIKI_DIR` constant points to your GitHub Wiki Git repository.

+### Usage

+Basically, pull from your wiki, run `main.rb`, and push the changes back to your wiki.

 * `git pull` from your Wiki to make sure you are up to date.
 * Add relationships to your "top level" pages at the end of `Home.md`.
 This makes sure that the tree is rooted in the right spot.